 Deutsche Bank’s Role in Relation to its Customers

-Deutsche Bank acts as principal for FX and/or PM transactions, in an arm’s-length role in relation to its customers, and does not act as agent, fiduciary or in any advisory capacity for any transaction, except as expressly agreed in writing beforehand.
+Deutsche Bank acts as principal for FX and/or metals transactions, in an arm’s-length role in relation to its customers, and does not act as agent, fiduciary or in any advisory capacity for any transaction, except as expressly agreed in writing beforehand.
 Each customer (or its agent) should independently evaluate for the benefit of the customer the appropriateness of a transaction.
 This evaluation should include, among other things, the transaction’s terms and conditions and take into account the customer’s objectives and circumstances.

 Other Roles and Interests

-In relation to any FX and/or PM transaction (including any Hedging Transaction), Deutsche Bank may make a profit or a loss in the circumstances where the Other Transaction proceeds, or when it does not proceed, based on market movements, our general market positioning, the terms of the Hedging Transaction, any risk management transactions we have entered into in connection with any Hedging Transaction, and/or any other transaction.
+In relation to any FX and/or metals transaction (including any Hedging Transaction), Deutsche Bank may make a profit or a loss in the circumstances where the Other Transaction proceeds, or when it does not proceed, based on market movements, our general market positioning, the terms of the Hedging Transaction, any risk management transactions we have entered into in connection with any Hedging Transaction, and/or any other transaction.
 Any compensation, return or profit may be equal to or greater than the compensation payable to Deutsche Bank in consideration for its role in relation to Other Transaction(s).